This is part two of a series on sleep. You can read the first post here.

 We want cortisol.
 But we want it at the right times, and in the right amounts.
 At least 50% of our cortisol output ideally should take place during the first 30 minutes we are awake.
 This is called the Cortisol Awakening Response (CAR).
 The remaining amount is secreted throughout the day and should lower in the evening, and be very low during the night.

 Cortisol is signaled by light, blue light in particular, and by stress.
 The full-spectrum light of the outdoors stimulates your CAR.
 Full-spectrum light includes blue light.
 Unfortunately, our electronic devices we tend to use at night emit a lot of blue light.
 This includes TVs, tablets, phones – screens in general.
 Many people are aware of this and either use amber glasses to block the blue light during the evening, or built-in software that removes blue light.
 One example of this is F.lux®.
 You can also program your smart phones to dim in the evening.

-Set your Cortisol Awakening Response in the morning with light and movement
+Set your Cortisol Awakening Response in the morning

 You can intentionally stimulate cortisol in the morning by getting up at a regular time, and exposing yourself to full-spectrum outdoor light, and movement.
 You can exercise outdoors.
 Or, you can simply go outside and jump rope for a few minutes, jump on a mini trampoline, or walk around the block briskly.

 What if you get up while it’s still dark?
 You can get a blue light box, which omits only blue light.
 Do some movement indoors in the same room as the blue light box.
 You don’t need to stare at it, just have it on.
 Blue light boxes have been shown to work for depression as well.
 When you get your CAR going in the morning, it sets your cortisol diurnal rhythm.